-The provision of direct access to the Husky Client Support Team, to accommodate any technical issues relating to and arising whilst using the Husky Finance Platform.
+The provision of direct access to the Supplier's Client Support Team, to accommodate any technical issues relating to and arising whilst using the Supplier's platform.
 This Service will be provided at no extra charge.
 The Client Support Team's working hours are 9.00am to 5.30pm Monday to Friday.
 The team is contactable on:

 Tel: 0800 044 8114

-Any additional support required from the Husky Client Services Team to provide assistance to the Customer in respect of their use of the Husky Platform will be limited to technical, set up and systems enquiries, which will be provided at no extra charge.
+Any additional support required from the Supplier's Client Services Team to provide assistance to the Customer in respect of their use of the Supplier's platform will be limited to technical, set up and systems enquiries, which will be provided at no extra charge.
 Any additional support for Customers beyond the scope of such technical, set up and system enquiries will be available upon request and will be chargeable at an hourly rate of £50.00 + VAT.
 This rate may increase depending upon the level of support volumes requested.